-The country's reputation and the relative absence of foreigners makes it hard to relax in Liberia.
-Although people may be curious about visitors, and the dangers are real, mostly travellers will find that the locals are friendly and hospitable.
-Lastly, never take photographs of military or government buildings and installations without asking permission.
+The country's reputation and the relative absence of foreigners make it hard to relax in Liberia.
+Although people may be curious about visitors, travellers will mostly find that the locals are friendly and hospitable.
+Lastly, visitors shouldn't take photographs of military or government buildings and installations without asking permission.

 The 'Liberian fingersnap handshake' is an integral part of the country's culture, the audible snap said to represent how slave owners would break slave's fingers.
 It is consequently a celebration of freedom in Liberia, seen throughout all levels of society.

 Liberia is one of the poorest countries in the world.
-Recent civil war and government mismanagement have destroyed much of Liberia's economy, which has in the past relied on foreign direct investment, aid and the exportation of natural resources.
+Internal conflict and government mismanagement have destroyed much of Liberia's economy, which has in the past relied on foreign direct investment, aid and the exportation of natural resources.

 Telecommunications infrastructure in Liberia was heavily damaged during the civil war and cellular phone networks are a far more popular and reliable means of communication than landlines.
 The international dialling code for Liberia is +231.
 Internet services are essentially limited to Monrovia, with poor service anywhere outside the capital.
 Visitors can purchase local SIM cards.